Hawzy/hawzy.github.io/_posts/2022-02-08/2022-02-08-installing-psreadline-predictive-intellisense.md

 ![PSReadLine](/assets/posts/psreadline.png)

+I will also need to add `Set-PSReadLineOption -PredictionSource History` to my profile.ps1, so that it runs every time i start PowerShell

 ## Conclusion

 For Day 16 I enabled PSReadLine, honestly not sure why it took me so long.
 Should be pretty useful.